 Jamey Miller is…

-…a New York- and Boston-based director and creative producer who gravitates toward new works and contemporary revivals that are bold, brainy, and a little bit unhinged.
-His artistic home lives somewhere between the emotionally raw and the theatrically outrageous.
-He tells stories that explore identity, power, and modern culture through unexpected tones and forms.
+…a New York- and Boston-based director and creative producer who gravitates toward new works and contemporary revivals that make the micro feel macro.
+His artistic home lives somewhere between the emotionally sincere and the theatrically ambitious.
+He is drawn to stories that explore the psychological minutiae of the present moment through bold aesthetics and subversive tones.

 Recent directing credits include Waiting for Wicked (Soho Playhouse Lighthouse Series) and Incels and Other Myths (New York Theater Festival).
 For the latter, he was nominated for the festival’s Best Director award out of over 100 productions.